savfischer/thirteen_f/README.md

 This library is meant to serve a lightweight API which developers can enhance via a persistence layer and/or UI in their own applications.

+At this time, I am sure there are a number of edge cases the gem does not handle.
+Also it only imports 13F's submitted as XML files, which only goes back to 2013.
+It is a low priority for myself to robustly parse the text files provided before this time.

 ## Installation